 Start by eating small amounts of food.
 Then, gradually increase quantities depending on your appetite and the improvement of your condition.

-Make sure you rehydrate well by drinking water or a rehydration solution.
-If your child is breast or bottle-fed, he or she can continue drinking his or her regular milk.
+Make sure you rehydrate well by drinking water or a rehydration solution preferably, especially if you cannot eat.
+If your child is breast or bottle-fed, he or she can continue drinking his or her regular milk, without diluting it.
+Offer it more often, in small quantities.

 Foods to Eat